isalkind/homebridge-ra2-select/README.md

 `Lutron App / <Existing Pico> / Edit Device / Devices` --> Unselect all devices

 ## Configuration

+For the best experience configuring this plugin, please use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).

 Start with the starter config.
 You will use this simple configuration to identify the device and button information needed to complete the configuration.
 See the [Identifying Device and Button Ids](#identifying-device-and-button-ids) section below.